CES 2020 day 3: all the latest news, analysis and cool new gadgets

 Nick Pino

-Samsung and LG have unveiled some beautiful TVs, Dell has shown some interesting concepts in the computing space and Sony even unveiled a concept.
+Samsung and LG have unveiled some beautiful TVs, Canon has outdone itself with its latest specialist DSLR, Dell has shown some interesting concepts in the computing space and Sony even unveiled a concept car.

 It's been another year full of new ideas – Samsung's shown off a ball, robots are still being shown with ever-greater levels of sophistication and audio products continue to grow in power and performance.